puppetlabs/puppetlabs-concat/README.md

 #####`target`

 *Required.* Specifies the destination file of the fragment.
-Valid options: a string containing an absolute path.
+Valid options: a string containing the title of the parent `concat` resource.

 ###Deprecations